CarolineChirenje/blueprint1989/docs/technical documents/Architecture.md

-# Vitara — System Architecture
+# Divvy — System Architecture

 ## Overview

-Vitara is a Progressive Web Application (PWA) for chronic disease management, built with an Angular 21 frontend and a .NET 10 REST API backend, backed by PostgreSQL and hosted on Ubuntu 22.04.
+Divvy is a Progressive Web Application (PWA) for shared expense management, built with an Angular 21 frontend and a .NET 10 REST API backend, backed by PostgreSQL and hosted on Ubuntu 22.04.

 ---